bklosk/resilient/README.md

 ### Running the Pipeline 🚀

-The main entry point is `scripts/process_point_cloud.py`.
-This script colorizes LiDAR point clouds using orthophotos and can either download data for an address or process existing files.
+The main entry point is now the FastAPI application in `app.py`.
+This provides both a web API and command-line interface for processing LiDAR point clouds with orthophotos.

 To run the pipeline: